exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 <!-- for what does a user need these features? -->
 <!-- How about the privileged mode required for Exasol Docker DB? -->

-Exasol AI-Lab can use Docker features itself to provide additional convenience and features, such as starting an Exasol Docker-DB on demand.
+Exasol AI-Lab can use Docker features (DF) itself to provide additional convenience and features, such as starting an Exasol Docker-DB on demand.

 <!-- How does the DinD relate to Linux operating system? -->